optionsmaddy/optionsmaddy.old.io/content/post/2024-02-02 +32,720 Profit Realized on crazy volatile day.md

 - Will take positions at least 12DTE.
 - Better safe than sorry.
 - Also looking for another broker.
-- I think Dhan is doing well.
+- I think Dhan Trading is doing well.
 No offer for men though.
 WOmen have 50% brokerage off 😤.